maximltbr/HomeworkSession12/ReadMe.md

 # Unique Words Comparer
 ## Overview
 This program compares the amount of unique words between two books.
-To change the books, simply import the link to the book through a link obtained from Project Gutenberg.
+To change the books you are comparing, simply change the link to the book obtained from Project Gutenberg.